 26:51 DD: Well, that is really cool.
 Well, we are definitely going to be looking forward to reading and finding out about those results in the future.
 I think they'll make a big difference.
 I think people are very...
 Our clients, not just our patients, are really sensitive to things that happen to the eyes of their animals.
 It can really impact the quality of life, as you alluded to with horses.
 It's particularly not a great thing to have a blind horse.
 That is really difficult for them, so we are...
 We'll be excited to see what you find.
 And Rebecca, thanks so much for joining us today to talk about horse eye disease and especially genetics and genetic testing, which is a great new technology that I think we're going to hear more about, and we really appreciate it and hope we can talk to you again.

 27:48 DB: Thank you so much, thanks for the opportunity.

 27:50 DD: Alright, well, take care Rebecca, and again, thanks for joining us.
 That does it for this episode of Fresh Scoop.
 Once again, thanks to Dr. Rebecca Bellone of University of California Davis for joining us and talking about equine eye issues, particularly as they relate to genetic testing.
 We'll be back with another episode next month that we hope you'll find just as informative.
 The science of animal health is ever-changing, and veterinarians need cutting-edge research information to give their patients the best possible care, and that's why we're here.
-You can find us on iTunes, Spotify, Google Play Music, and Stitcher.
+You can find us on iTunes, Spotify, Google Podcasts, and Stitcher.
 To learn more about Morris Animal Foundation's work, visit morrisanimalfoundation.org.
 There you'll see how we bridge science and resources to advance the health of animals.
 You can also follow us on Facebook, Twitter, and Instagram.
 I'm Dr. Kelly Diehl, and we'll talk soon.